 Across Australia, healthcare providers have adopted deep cleaning techniques to reduce patient exposure to contagions.
 These practises involve identifying high-touch surfaces and increasing the frequency with which they are cleaned.
 In addition, deep cleaning requires commercial-grade equipment that kills and removes dangerous bacteria and viruses.

 The same deep cleaning methodologies can be applied to common areas such as patient waiting rooms.
 In addition to cleaning more frequently, staff may utilise equipment such as ultra-low volume foggers to neutralise contagions after the wait room closes for the day.
-Regular santisation of high-touch surfaces creates a more hygienic environment where patients can feel safe waiting for their GP.
+Regular sanitation of high-touch surfaces creates a more hygienic environment where patients can feel safe waiting for their GP.

 As the name suggests, microfibre cloth is made from incredibly fine fibres.
 At a microscopic level, microfibre appears much slimmer and less bulky than traditional cotton fibre.
 While this may not seem like much of a difference when viewed with the naked eye, these smaller fibres actually behave much differently than traditional solutions.